waku-org/docs.waku.org/docs/guides/js-waku/configure-discovery.md

 });
 ```

-Alternatively a particular node can be dialed:
+Alternatively, you can dial a particular node like this:

 ```js
 // Define the list of static peers to bootstrap